La Trobe University: On-campus facilities

 The Bundoora campus is home to the La Trobe University Medical Centre and La Trobe Private Hospital.

 Bundoora also has sporting and recreation facilities such as an indoor pool, gyms, playing fields (including the Tony Sheehan Oval), and indoor stadiums.
 A-League franchise Melbourne City have constructed a $15 million training facility on the campus grounds.
 Prior to the construction of its new training facilities, the Essendon Football Club had trained at La Trobe University during the summer.
 Additionally the Sport Program exists to assist student athletes.

 The university is also home to the Centre for Dialogue, an interdisciplinary research institution which delves into certain intercultural and inter-religious conflicts, both in the domestic setting and in international relations.
 In March 2009, the centre attracted controversy in hosting a lecture given by former Iranian President Mohammad Khatami (1997–2005).
 Khatami emphasised the importance of dialogue between civilizations, especially in relation to quelling misunderstandings between the Islamic world and the West.

 The Centre for Dialogue has also received attention for its leadership programme for young Muslims, implemented predominantly in Melbourne's northern suburbs.

 Research and Development Park

 The R&D Park opened in 1993, adjacent to the Melbourne (Bundoora) campus.
-Tenants include a branch of the Walter and Eliza Hall Institute of Medical Research, the Victorian State Forensic Centre, a Rio Tinto Group research centre, Victorian Environment Protection Authority (EPA), the Co-operative Research Centre for Vaccine Technology, CAVAL, AgriBio and the Technical Enterprise Centre (a business incubator for new ventures in information technology, biotechnology and the life sciences).
+Tenants include a branch of the Walter and Eliza Hall Institute of Medical Research, the Victorian State Forensic Centre, a Rio Tinto research centre, Victorian Environment Protection Authority (EPA), the Co-operative Research Centre for Vaccine Technology, CAVAL, AgriBio and the Technical Enterprise Centre (a business incubator for new ventures in information technology, biotechnology and the life sciences).

+Under the leadership of Vice-Chancellors, Roger Parrish (acting), Brian Stoddart (Interim) and Paul Johnson, the world-leading agribiosciences research facility (Agribio) was established through a joint venture arrangement with the Victorian State Government by aggregating 11 primary industries research sites at the university.

+Under Vice-Chancellor Paul Johnson's leadership a sports strategy and medical school bid were initiated, and sector record levels of Commonwealth Government funding were achieved (LIMS - institute of molecular science research, rural health facilities in Bendigo and new facilities of the Olga Tennyson Autism Research Centre).
+Melbourne Heart Football team relocated to the Bundoora Campus as part of the sports strategy.
+At this time, the university was also instrumental in establishing a Northern Mayor's Forum to lead strategic approaches to regional planning and a public transport strategy to improve the Bundoora Campus accessibility.

 Melbourne (CBD)

-La Trobe has a city campus in Melbourne's central business district, on Collins Street.
+La Trobe has a city campus in the Melbourne central business district, on Collins Street.
 The campus delivers postgraduate courses for both domestic and international students.